 Water-Resistant Apparel

-Fabrics and textiles that are treated with PFAS have outstanding ability in resisting stains and water.
-Examples of clothing that may contain PFAS include:
+Fabrics and textiles that are treated with PFAS have an outstanding ability to resist stains and water.
+Here we list a few examples of clothing that may contain PFAS:

 - Menstruation panties